dotnet/roslyn-analyzers/src/Microsoft.CodeQuality.Analyzers/Microsoft.CodeQuality.Analyzers.md

 ### CA1066: Type {0} should implement IEquatable<T> because it overrides Equals ###

+When a type T overrides Object.Equals(object), the implementation must cast the object argument to the correct type T before performing the comparison.
+If the type implements IEquatable<T>, and therefore offers the method T.Equals(T), and if the argument is known at compile time to be of type T, then the compiler can call IEquatable<T>.Equals(T) instead of Object.Equals(object), and no cast is necessary, improving performance.

 Category: Design

 Severity: Warning

 ### CA1067: Override Object.Equals(object) when implementing IEquatable<T> ###

+When a type T implements the interface IEquatable<T>, it suggests to a user who sees a call to the Equals method in source code that an instance of the type can be equated with an instance of any other type.
+The user might be confused if their attempt to equate the type with an instance of another type fails to compile.
+This violates the "principle of least surprise".

 Category: Design

 Severity: Warning

 ### CA1068: CancellationToken parameters must come last ###

+CancellationToken parameters must come last

 Category: Design